mcab/laravel-cloudstore/README.md

 # Cloud Store

+## Notice
+This was intended to be an example project, and should not be used in any production capacity.
+Thus, it has been archived.

 ## Introduction
 This is an example site utilizing [Laravel](https://laravel.com/) (and friends) in order to allow users to upload and store files.